LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

    :align: center
    :alt: ParaView start window

    ParaView startup window.
-Note: the `R` and `Z` marks are not provided default by ParaView.
+Note: the `R` and `Z` marks are not set by default by ParaView.
 They have to be manually set in settings.

 Loading and running the ReadUALEdge plugin is done in the next few steps: